Benefits of the Garden City Guitar Program approach to learning guitar:

 Nathan teaches both private lessons and small group classes.
 The format choice will depend on the individual student's age and needs.
 Private lessons allow for tailoring the approach to the individual's learning style and pace.
 Small group lessons give participants the opportunity for peer musical interaction, while also receiving individual attention.
 The most important thing in Nathan's classes is playing music together, having fun exploring the guitar, and helping students have meaningful learning experiences.

-The curriculum and teaching techniques Nathan uses have been developed specifically for working with youth, with a focus on teaching directly to each student's development and starting at as young an age as possible.
-He currently does not take new students over the age of 11, though students are welcome start as young as 4 and to stay with lessons through high school.
+The curriculum and teaching techniques Nathan uses have been developed specifically for working with youth, with a focus on teaching directly to each student's development level.
 Parents are involved in the lessons and given tools to help with the learning process at home.
+This includes an online class page that gives parents access to video, audio, and other interactive resources for the material your child is learning.
 You and your child will be given clear, consistent and achievable learning goals each week, building on the learning successes of the previous lesson.

 Nathan is a 4th generation Montanan.
 He grew up in Helena and has been a Missoula resident for the past 27 years.
 He loves hiking with his dog Jane and wife Ann, cooking, tending his koi pond, and exploring the backroads and trails of Western Montana (and beyond).